FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_subscribe(self, topic)

   Subscribes the module to a topic.
-If module is already subscribed to topic, MODULE_OK will be returned.
+If module is already subscribed to topic, MODULE_ERR will be returned.

   :param self: pointer to module's handler
   :param topic: topic to which subscribe.
-Note that topic must be registered before.
+It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type self: :c:type:`const self_t *`
   :type topic: :c:type:`const char *`

 .. c:function:: module_unsubscribe(self, topic)

   Unsubscribes the module from a topic.
-If module is not subscribed to topic, MODULE_OK will be returned.
+If module is not subscribed to topic, MODULE_ERR will be returned.

   :param self: pointer to module's handler
   :param topic: topic to which unsubscribe.
-Note that topic must be registered before.
+It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type self: :c:type:`const self_t *`
   :type topic: :c:type:`const char *`